 9. Medications may be needed in addition to lifestyle changes.

-10. A new tool, PREVENT™ (Predicting Risk of cardiovascular disease EVENTs), estimates 10- and 30-year risk of CVD, providing more guidance to patients and health care providers on how aggressive to be when starting or uptitrating medications.
+10. A new tool, PREVENT™ (Predicting Risk of cardiovascular disease EVENTs), estimates 10- and 30-year risk of CVD.
+The tool provides more guidance to patients and health care providers on how aggressive to be when starting or uptitrating medications.

 Clinical Pearls for the 2025 Hypertension Guidelines